 Nashville International Airport (BNA) is both a public and a military use airport in the south-east corner of Nashville, Tennessee.

 - Serves in excess of 18 million passengers annually

 - Handles an average of 520 arrivals and departures each day

 - Hosts live music performances throughout the airport

 CLT Charlotte Douglas International Airport

-Charlotte Douglas International Airport (CLT) ranks the sixth busiest airport in the world in aircraft movement and is the second largest airport on the East Coast.
+Charlotte Douglas International Airport (CLT) ranks the sixth busiest airport in the United States in aircraft movement and is the second largest airport on the East Coast.